JoelLeupp/cscollab/data_generation/README.md

 since there would be to many joins and conditions that lead to a memory error or very slow performance.
 This is why some queries are split up and joined/ aggregated with python.
 The functions are optimzed and if needed broken in multiple functions to make it easier to add a smart cacheing.

-See below some example of function:
+### Query Functions

 **get_region_mapping()**

-output is a flat table off all countires and regions with the shape (113,4):
+output is a flat table of all countries and regions with the shape (113,4):

 | country-id | country-name   | region-id | region-name |
 |------------|----------------|-----------|-------------|